minibolt-guide/minibolt/guide/bonus/system/homer.md

 We set up [Homer](https://github.com/bastienwirtz/homer#readme){:target="_blank"}, a simple browser-based dashboard for quick access to all our self-hosted web services and other useful links for a lighnting node operator.
 The dashboard can be easily edited from a YAML configuration file.

-Difficulty: Easy
+Status: Tested RaspiBolt v3
 {: .label .label-green }

-Status: Tested v3
+Status: Not tested MiniBolt
-{: .label .label-green }
+{: .label .label-red }

 ![Homer](../../../images/homer.png)